wheelercj/note-splitter/README.md

 ### File Name Formats
 The file name format setting can use these variables:

 `%uuid4` - A universally unique identifier
-`%title` - The title of the file (the body of the first header, or of the first line if there is no header) `%Y` - The current year (as a four-digit number)
+`%title` - The title of the file (the body of the first header, or of the first line if there is no header)
+`%Y` - The current year (as a four-digit number)
 `%M` - The current month (as a number)
 `%D` - The current day
 `%h` - The current hour
 `%m` - The current minute
 `%s` - The current second
 `%id` - The same as entering `%Y%M%D%h%m%s`

 You can use other characters with these variables.
-For example, to get file names like `2021-12-16 9:30`, you can set the file name format to `%Y-%M-%D %h:%m`.
+For example, to get file names like `2021-12-16 9.30`, you can set the file name format to `%Y-%M-%D %h.%m`.

 If multiple files are made when the file name format has at least one of `%s`, `%m`, `%h`, and `%D`, the smallest of these time variables will be incremented once for each new file so that all the files have unique names.
 The first file starts with the current time.